About me

 Related to the above topic, I am also interested in geometric and combinatorial questions about convex polyhedra.

-For a short introduction to my work, check out my Rising Star talk which I gave during STOC 2021.
-More information on my professional activities can be found in my CV.
+For an introduction to my work, check out this recorded talk, which is an abbreviated version of my 2024 IPCO Summer School lecture.
+More information on my professional activities can be found in my CV (150 KB, pdf).